 Who’s Pulling Your Strings?
 (2013) is an overview of interpersonal manipulation.
 Dr. Harriet Braiker, the author, discusses the manipulators’ motivations and strategies, as well as the victims’ “enablers” of manipulation, and how people can protect and free themselves from manipulative people

-She also focused on relationships and toxic relationships, and with “Who’s Pulling Your Strings” she became widely regarded as an expert on manipulation and controlling people.
+She also focused on relationships and toxic relationships, and with “Who’s Pulling Your Strings” she became regarded as an expert on manipulation and controlling people.
+Braiker also wrote “The Disease to Please“, another great book.

 Introduction: This Is Not For Physical Abuse